Motor racing-Russell leads Hamilton in Friday practice at soaking Suzuka | Sports-Games

 Motor racing-Russell leads Hamilton in Friday practice at soaking Suzuka

-Briton George Russell set the fastest time ahead of Mercedes team mate Lewis Hamilton on the opening day of practice for the Japanese Grand Prix at a rain-soaked Suzuka.
-The 24-year-old lapped the 5.8 km circuit in one minute, 41.935 seconds in the second session, beating Hamilton's best time by 0.235 seconds on a cold, rainy afternoon, with Red Bull's championship leader Max Verstappen ending the session third fastest.
+Briton George Russell went quickest ahead of Mercedes team mate Lewis Hamilton at a soaked Suzuka on the opening day of practice for the Japanese Grand Prix.

+The 24-year-old lapped the 5.8 km circuit in one minute, 41.935 seconds in the second session, beating Hamilton's best time by 0.235 seconds on a cold, rainy afternoon.
+Red Bull's championship leader Max Verstappen ended the session third fastest.

 The Dutchman heads into the weekend with a 104-point advantage over Charles Leclerc in the overall standings.
 With four races remaining after Suzuka, the 25-year-old will be champion for the second year in succession if he leaves Japan with a gap of at least 112 points.